konstantinosanagn/campaign-saas/features/HOW_TO_CHECK_COVERAGE.md

 ## Summary

-**Your current coverage is excellent!** All 19 API endpoints are covered with 96 scenarios.
+**Your current coverage is excellent!** All 19 API endpoints are covered with 120 scenarios.

+**Recent Improvements:**
+- ✅ Added 24 new scenarios (+157 steps)
+- ✅ Coverage improved from 63.85% to 76.14% (+12.29%)
+- ✅ DESIGN agent execution and stage progression tests added
+- ✅ Orchestrator standalone service tests added
+- ✅ AgentOutput model status method tests added
+- ✅ Controller error scenario tests added

 **To maintain good coverage:**
 1. ✅ Add tests for new features